vkoves/vkoves.github.io/_posts/2026-08-23-ev-road-tripping-is-actually-easy-now.md

 Because they had just opened, Ionna actually had a 20 cent/kWh deal, and we only paid $14.05 for that full charge - talk about a deal!
-Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area), that's ~4.5 gallons of gas, only enough for 112 miles in an car of average gas mileage (25 mpg).
+Even if gas was let's say $3 a gallon in Indiana (I didn't get a photo of gas prices nearby, but in late July after more gas price rises, $3.50 was in the area), that's ~4.7 gallons of gas, only enough for 117 miles in a car of average gas mileage (25 mpg).

 We ended up charging for 42 minutes in Lafayette, but that's not because the car needed to - if we were really rushing, we'd hit 80% and keep going, since all EVs (and all battery-powered devices)